shuja-git/python-web-app/README.md

 ## Great Job, Now start with the examples folder to write your first Dockerfile and move to the next examples.
 Happy Learning :)

-### Clone this repository and move to example folder
+### Clone this repository and move to examples/first-docker-file folder

 ```
 git clone https://github.com/iam-veeramalla/Docker-Zero-to-Hero
-cd  examples
+cd Docker-Zero-to-Hero/examples/first-docker-file
 ```

 ### Login to Docker [Create an account with https://hub.docker.com/]